openvinotoolkit/openvino/docs/notebooks/248-ssd-b1-with-output.rst

 target hardware.
 We also specified a ``generator`` parameter based on a numpy random state with a specific seed for results reproducibility.

-**Note**: Generating a default size 1024x1024 image requires about 53GB for the SSD-1B model in case if the converted model is loaded from disk and up to 64GB RAM for the SDXL model after exporting.
+   **NOTE**: Generating a default size 1024x1024 image requires about 53GB for the SSD-1B model in case if the converted model is loaded from disk and up to 64GB RAM for the SDXL model after exporting.

 .. code:: ipython3